justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

 #### Add the Language Keys to `Language.properties`

-Lastly, define the language keys for our validator's error messages.
-Add the keys and their values to a [Language.properties](./liferay-n9b2.zip/n9b2-impl/src/main/resources/content/Language.properties) file within our module:
+Add the language keys and their values to a [Language.properties](./liferay-n9b2.zip/n9b2-impl/src/main/resources/content/Language.properties) file within our module:

 ```
 expensive-items-have-a-maximum-quantity-of-10=Expensive items have a maximum quantity of 10.